Syria - SY - SYR - SYR - Middle East

 Background

-Following World War I, France acquired a mandate over the northern portion of the former Ottoman Empire province of Syria.
-The French administered the area as Syria until granting it independence in 1946.
+After World War I, France acquired a mandate over the northern portion of the former Ottoman Empire province of Syria.
+The French administered the area until granting it independence in 1946.
 The new country lacked political stability and experienced a series of military coups.
-Syria united with Egypt in February 1958 to form the United Arab Republic.
-In September 1961, the two entities separated, and the Syrian Arab Republic was reestablished.
-In the 1967 Arab-Israeli War, Syria lost the Golan Heights region to Israel.
+Syria united with Egypt in 1958 to form the United Arab Republic.
+In 1961, the two entities separated, and the Syrian Arab Republic was reestablished.
+In the 1967 Arab-Israeli War, Syria lost control of the Golan Heights region to Israel.
 During the 1990s, Syria and Israel held occasional, albeit unsuccessful, peace talks over its return.
-In November 1970, Hafiz al-ASAD, a member of the socialist Ba'ath Party and the minority Alawi sect, seized power in a bloodless coup and brought political stability to the country.
-Following the death of President Hafiz al-ASAD, his son, Bashar al-ASAD, was approved as president by popular referendum in July 2000.
-Syrian troops - stationed in Lebanon since 1976 in an ostensible peacekeeping role - were withdrawn in April 2005.
-During the July-August 2006 conflict between Israel and Hizballah, Syria placed its military forces on alert but did not intervene directly on behalf of its ally Hizballah.
-In May 2007, Bashar al-ASAD's second term as president was approved by popular referendum.
+In 1970, Hafiz al-ASAD, a member of the socialist Ba'ath Party and the minority Alawi sect, seized power in a bloodless coup and brought political stability to the country.
+Following the death of al-ASAD, his son, Bashar al-ASAD, was approved as president by popular referendum in 2000.
+Syrian troops that were stationed in Lebanon since 1976 in an ostensible peacekeeping role were withdrawn in 2005.
+During the 2006 conflict between Israel and Hizballah, Syria placed its military forces on alert but did not intervene directly on behalf of its ally Hizballah.
+In 2007, Bashar al-ASAD's second term as president was again approved in a referendum.

 Environment - current issues